-It's all here: the Carolina Beach fishing pier filled with kids and old-timers alike angling for their first big one.
-The Boardwalk, perfect for evening strolls and ice cream cones.
+It's all here: the Boardwalk, perfect for evening strolls and ice cream cones.
 The arcade, as challenging and addictive as when you were a teenager.
 The Carolina Beach Lake Park with a path perfect for walking around.
 And of course the clean, laid-back beach by the warm ocean waters.

 In addition to its nostalgic charm, Carolina Beach also boasts an active charter boat basin - home to offshore fishing excursions, a state park full of coastal vegetation (think Venus flytraps!), fine locally-owned restaurants and shopping for everything from sunglasses to surfboards to area souvenirs.

 Located nearby on the island, Kure Beach is a little off the beaten path and filled with a lot of what visitors are hoping to find: a clean, expansive beach; beautiful, natural surroundings with vistas of the ocean and the river; a state aquarium and park; relaxed people enjoying a small-town atmosphere; and the kind of local character that seems to have all but disappeared from coastal towns.